 - After running Shadowsocks, you will see a window like this.

-- Now paste port and password into the Shadowsocks client you copied during the “Get your Shadowsocks credentials” step.
+- Now paste the port and password into the Shadowsocks client on Windows you copied during the “Get your Shadowsocks credentials” step.
 Also, paste the IP address you copied during the “Select your location” step.
 Make sure that Encryption is aes-256-gcm.
 Afterward, click Apply and OK.

 - Now to enable Shadowsocks.
 Find it in your system tray, which looks like a paper-plane.